bormaxi8080/osint-timeline/DRAFT.md

 **Linux & DevOps:**

+Nextcloud server, a safe home for all your data: https://github.com/nextcloud/server

 DPI Checkers.
 Repository contains checkers that allow you to determine if your residential ISP (or a server in a data center) has DPI, as well as the specific methods (and their parameters) the censor uses for restrictions: https://github.com/hyperion-cs/dpi-checkers

 Terax AI.
 Lightweight (7MB) AI terminal emulator (ADE) built in Rust & Tauri & React: https://github.com/crynta/Terax-AI